MandicNikola/frontend-task/README.md

-##Starting the app
+## Starting the app
--npm install
+- npm install
--npm start
+- npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).